-To do pullups you need a couple of things:
+To do a pull up, you need a couple of things:

-- Build up your back strength with rows, pulldowns, and other back exercises.
-If you can’t do pullups, you need to get stronger.
+- Build muscle in your upper body and back muscles with rows, pulldowns, and other back exercises.
+If you can’t do a pull up, you need to get stronger.
 Build essential strength with tried and true movements.

 - Lose Body fat.
 The less you weigh, the less weight you have to pull over the bar.
 Easy.

 Now we’re finally getting into the meat and potatoes of the training program.
-There are two things to consider when setting up your workouts;
+There are two things to consider when setting up your pull up workout.

 - Make sure the rest of your program is balanced.
 You don’t want to be doing a ton of biceps exercises right before working on your back work.
-This is the main focus for this part of your training, so make sure to keep it a priority near the beginning of the workout, so you’re as fresh as possible.
+This is the main focus for this part of your training, so make sure to keep it a priority near the beginning of the workout.

-- When building your pull-ups from 0 to multiple reps per set, we won’t even be doing pull-ups at the beginning.
+- At the beginning, we won’t even be doing a pull up variation at the beginning.
 If you can’t do at least 2 with great form, we have other matters to attend to.
 Mainly, build up your back musculature with basic bodybuilding techniques.
-Bigger muscles have higher strength ceilings than smaller muscles after all.

 Horizontal Pulling Exercises